Fundal Height Calculator is helpful in ensuring a healthy pregnanacy. Learn More!

 Short/petite mother.

-Towards the end of pregnancy due to engagement of the head or whichever part of the foetus is below into the pelvis.
+Towards the end of pregnancy, due to engagement of the head or whichever part of the foetus is below the pelvis.
+Symphysio-fundal height can also be more than your expected gestational age.
+This is seen in the following scenarios.

 In a twin pregnancy.

-In obese mothers, it can be difficult to pinpoint the fundal position by palpating the abdomen, and hence a proper measurement may not be performed.
+In obese mothers, it can be difficult to pinpoint the fundal position by palpating the abdomen, and hence, a proper measurement may not be performed.

 If the pregnancy is in mothers with uterine fibroids.